ElMassimo/resourcerer/README.md

   :finder_parameter => "Name of the parameter that has the document's id",

-  :attributes => "Name of the strong parameters method to update the model, if any",
+  :attributes => "Name of the attributes method name if using strong parameters",

   :param_key => "Name of the parameter that has the document's attributes"
 ```